SkylineCommunications/dataminer-docs-MediaOps/user-guide/Standard_Apps/MediaOps/Apps/Cost_Billing/MO_CB_Contracts.md

 <img src="~/user-guide/images/mo_cb_ContractOverview.png">

 The main way to manage your contracts is done in the "List" page.
-It can be accessed from the Contract's Overview by clickin on the "List" button on the top left corner.
+It can be accessed from the Contract's Overview by clicking on the "List" button on the top left corner.

 <img src="~/user-guide/images/mo_cb_ContractList.png">